What you need to do

 When you receive your certificate, provide a copy to the Professional Experience Placement Unit.

 First Aid Certificate and Cardiopulmonary Resuscitation (CPR) Certificate

-Students are required to complete an Australian Nationally Accredited First Aid and CPR training course prior to commencing your first professional experience placement, or by week 12 of the first teaching period, whichever comes first.
+Students are required to complete an Australian Nationally Accredited First Aid and CPR training course.

 Please make an appointment that with a Registered Training Organisations that offer First Aid ‘Provide First Aid HLTAID003 (includes CPR)’ and/or CPR ‘Provide Cardiopulmonary Resuscitation HLTAID001’ training.

 First Aid and CPR certificates from Queensland Health facilities (Non-Accredited Training Provider) and online courses are not accepted.
 Students must attend the training course in person.
 First Aid and CPR Certificates provided by Non-Accredited Training Providers will not be accepted.

 First Aid certificates are valid for 3 years and CPR certificates are valid for 12 months only.

 A copy of your proof of course completion (i.e. the certificate) must be emailed to the Professional Experience Placement Unit.

 If you are a registered Health Practitioner (e.g. Registered Nurse/Pharmacist) you are exempt from submitting First Aid, however, you are required to submit a valid CPR certificate from a registered training organisation annually.